jcofer555/zip_manager/README.md

-# web_extractor
+# zip_manager
-A plugin to extract individual zip/rar files
+A plugin to extract individual zip files and to zip up files into an archive